-Issue – The causes of damp floor problems can vary depending on the severity of the problem e.g. the floor may be slightly damp to the touch or you may literally have a puddle of water.
-A good place to start in establishing a cause is to inspect the outside of your property, your damp course and also any properties surrounding you.
+Issue – The causes of damp floor problems can vary depending on the severity of the problem e.g. the floor may be slightly moist to the touch or you may literally have a puddle of water.
+A good place to start in establishing a cause is to inspect the outside of your property, your dpc and also any properties surrounding you.
 Do you have large amounts of water resting against your external walls?
-Is your damp proof course damaged?
+Is your dpc damaged?
 Do you live on a slope with properties above you?

-Fix – If it looks like your Damp Proof Course is damaged, you will need to replace it with a new DPC using a chemical DPC cream that you inject into pre-drilled holes in your external and internal walls.
+Fix – If it looks like your damp proof course is damaged, you will need to replace it with a new one using a chemical DPC cream that you inject into pre-drilled holes in your external and internal walls.
 More information on this can be found above in our fix for Rising Damp.

 It may also be the case that you have a water leak below your property and this is penetrating through the soil below your house and up into your floor or a neighbouring property is suffering from a leak and this is spilling over into your property.
 Again, use the checks described above to detect a leak below your house to check if your damp floor is being caused by a leak.